 Other suitable fall arrest systems for use with temporary, portable ladders, include self-retracting lanyards in place of the rope grab fall arrester and lifeline.
+A self retracting lifeline

-We do not recommend self retracting lifelines (SRL) when a cage fixed ladder is present since in the event of a fall, the cage will act as an obstruction, preventing the SRL from working.
+(SRL) is not recommended when a cage fixed ladder is present since in the event of a fall, the cage may act as an obstruction, preventing the SRL from working.